 The Manitoba Museum does not own or control any parking lot (we are tenants of the Manitoba Centennial Centre), however, there is plenty of parking nearby!
 Your options are:

 - Secure, indoor parking at the Sport For Life Centre parkade, entrance off of Alexander St. There is a daily rate of a $15 maximum, but it is good for a full 24 hours upon entrance.
 Guests have 24-hour access to the parkade using their parking ticket.
-They can only exit the parkade by car from 12:00am-5:59 am.
+They can only exit the parkade by car from midnight to 5:59 AM.
 Please note that this lot is first-come, first-served and can fill up on nights where multiple events are going on in the vicinity.

 Although The Manitoba Museum makes every effort to check information and make parking near our facility accessible to Sleepover participants, those with vehicles are responsible for any costs associated with parking.